trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 Once the file is open, simply change the following line:
 ```
 prompt = "Welcome to our workshop focusing on Generative AI on AWS.
-Generative AI is."
+Generative AI is"
 ```

 To whatever you would like to prompt the model with.
 For example:
 ```
 prompt = "I am a robot.
-I am here to help you."
+I am here to help you"
 ```

 Challenge: Can you get the model to speak in a certain tone?
 In the voice of someone famous? (e.g. Yoda, Shakespeare, etc.)